tfenster/end2end/source/_posts/2020-02-24-handle-secrets-in-windows-based-github-actions-and-docker-containers.md

 {% endhighlight %}

 Note that this time I am using `tobiasfenster/rijndaelfileenc:0.1-1809` because the action runs on a Windows Server 2019 LTSC machine while before on my laptop I had used `tobiasfenster/rijndaelfileenc:0.1-1909`.
 That doesn't matter because the implemented algorithm is still the same.
-You can also see, that no the `--action` parameter has the value decrypt and the `--file` parameter points to the .enc file.
+You can also see, that now the `--action` parameter has the value decrypt and the `--file` parameter points to the .enc file.
 As a result, we get the decrypted file, which can then be used during the build process, in that case a Docker image build as well.

 Now all you need to do is make sure that this decrypted file is only part of the build process, but never actually delivered.
 In Docker that is quite easy, as you can use a concept called multi-stage builds[^2].
 Basically the idea is to have a build stage, where the build itself happens and in our scenario the decrypted file is used.
 After that the image creation enters a second stage and only the results of the build (without the decrypted file) are copied to the second stage.
 That way the file can be used as needed during the build, but it never gets delivered to the outside world.